Need help? Join our Discord Glossary | Exam Info

 Practitioners do not need to teach clients the spec.
 They need to recognize when a client problem is a two-level modeling problem and prescribe SDC ecosystem tools to solve it.

-1.8 What You're Building: A Context Graph with Structural Governance
+1.8 What You're Building: A Context Graph with Structural Governance Advanced

 The industry is converging on the term "context graph" to describe what the enterprise world needs from AI infrastructure.
 Foundation Capital called it "AI's trillion dollar opportunity."
 Neo4j is hosting meetups about it.
 The buzzword is new.
 The architecture is not.